mrmabs/ptxtwiki/README.md

 * CamelCase wiki style internal
 * Single square bracket internal

-This is not bug free and it is very quirky, over time I may change the text file format to have multiple files.
+This is not bug free and it is very quirky, over time I may change the text file format to have multiple pages in a single file, in line with the export output from [J-Pilot](https://www.jpilot.org/).
 I have a few goals:
 * Keep the code and main web page very simple
 * Static files
 * Parse text files (or one text file with all pages)